le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

   * Replace: 14204252 545802

 ## Wi-Fi and Bluetooth
-- I'm still using the original wireless card Intel AC 9560 because almost Broadcom cards are expensive now (´・ω・｀).
+- I'm still using the original wireless card Intel AC 9560 because Broadcom cards are expensive now (´・ω・｀).
 - Intel card now can work well with [OpenIntelWireless](https://github.com/OpenIntelWireless) repo.
 The speed is not good as Windows 10, but you can watch 1080p Youtube normally or download stuffs, etc...
 - For Intel AC 9560, use `itlwm.kext`, `IntelBluetoothFirmware.kext` and `IntelBluetoothInjector.kext`.
 Put them in /EFI/OC/Kexts.
 Note: These are for wifi and bluetooth only.
 AirPlay is also worked.
 There are NO Airdrop and Handoff!